bbauska/UC-Davis-JS-Basics/readme.md

 things to understand about the way functions work in JavaScript, is that, functions are first-class citizens in JavaScript.
 Which means, you can assign a function to a variable, the way you could assign a string to a variable or a number to a variable.
-In fact, you can use a function wherever you can use data in JavaScript, and it's one of the very powerful features of JavaScript.
+In fact, you can use a function wherever you can use data in JavaScript, and it&apos;s one of the very powerful features of JavaScript.

-If you'll recall, we talked earlier about the fact that JavaScript has some features that are really best in class features, for any programming language, and this is one of them.
+If you&apos;ll recall, we talked earlier about the fact that JavaScript has some features that are really best in class features, for any programming language, and this is one of them.
 This is really a very powerful feature of JavaScript.
-You can actually assign a function to a variable, and that function doesn't have to have a name.
+You can actually assign a function to a variable, and that function doesn&apos;t have to have a name.
 It can be nameless, it can be anonymous.
-There are times when this is very useful, especially if you're making a function that's really only going to be used once or in one context.
-Then, there's really not a reason to create a named function if you're not going to use that name over and over and over again are in different places in your script.
+There are times when this is very useful, especially if you&apos;re making a function that&apos;s really only going to be used once or in one context.
+Then, there&apos;s really not a reason to create a named function if you&apos;re not going to use that name over and over and over again are in different places in your script.
 Function expressions are useful for that.
-They're useful for other things as we get into more sophisticated JavaScript.
+They&apos;re useful for other things as we get into more sophisticated JavaScript.
 For right now, I just want you to be aware of what they are.
-We won't be using them much for a while, but eventually, you'll be using function expressions if you keep working with JavaScript.
+We won&apos;t be using them much for a while, but eventually, you&apos;ll be using function expressions if you keep working with JavaScript.

 ```